 Grant Process

-The 2023 grant round is now concluded.
-For more information on the SRFB grant process in the Yakima Basin, see our Information for Applicants page.
-Download RCO’s Manual 18: Salmon Recovery Grants for broad-based guidance, and the YBFWRB’s Lead Entity Manual for guidance to the local review process.
-Applicants are also encouraged to contact us to discuss project ideas and eligibility.
+For information on the current SRFB grant round in the Yakima Basin, see our Information for Applicants page.
+Download RCO’s Manual 18: Salmon Recovery Grants for broad-based guidance, and the YBFWRB’s Lead Entity Manual for guidance on the local review process.
+Applicants are also encouraged to contact us at leadentity@ybfwrb.org to discuss project ideas and eligibility.

 Excavation of a new channel at MCF Reecer Creek restoration project